PILOT FLIGHT TRAINING COURSES

 This is more about piece of mind than anything.
 Many pilots have a non-flying partner that they wish knew how to fly “just in case”.
 If something happened to you by some small chance, wouldn’t it be nice to know that your partner could navigate to an airport, communicate with the controllers and land the plane safely?

 This is basically a 5 lesson course covering control of the plane, instrument familiarization, navigation and chart reading techniques, communication, landing and taxiing the airplane.
-The cost is approximately $1215 which includes almost 5 1/2 hours in the airplane and about the same amount of ground instruction.
-If the student wants or needs more flight or ground instruction to safely complete the course then the cost could be higher.
-To get started, we just need you to bring proof of citizenship (birth certificate or passport) and your drivers license.
+The course is designed for approximately 5 1/2 hours in the airplane, and several hours of ground instruction and flight instruction.
+If the student wants or needs more flight or ground instruction to safely complete the course then more lessons can be scheduled.
+Price is charged per hour for the plane and instructor time for whatever time is needed.

 What You Need to Know For a Flight Review